History of Zakynthos: Stradioti

 In 1483, Theodoros Palaiologos and his brother Georgios (their relationship to the imperial Palaiologos dynasty is unclear) became governors of the Stradioti in Zakynthos and were granted properties on the island, including the island of Marathonisi in the bay of Laganas, for their service to Venice.
 In early 1485, they also moved their extended families to the island.
 Theodoros Palaiologos played a vital role in improving the standing of the Stradioti in Zakynthos in the face of the locals, who sought to retain their power and privileges.
 After the earthquake of 1513, Theodoros Palaiologos moved his extended family to Venice; however, most of his company of Stradioti remained on the island.

 Some family names of the Stradioti include the Soumakis, Roussianos, Chalkomatas from Nafplion, Kapnisis, Commoutos, Minotos, Nomikos from Methoni, Melissinos, Kontostavlis and Skiadopoulos from Mani and Tzibletis, Kumvis, Karreris and Derossis from Cyprus.
 Other populations also settled on Zakynthos which were not held by Venice but were battlegrounds between Ottoman and Venetian forces such as Mani in the Peloponnese.
 Even some families from mainland Italy were settled in Zakynthos who were fleeing civil wars going on at that time.
 They included the less Hellenised at that time of Salviati, Mediki, Valterra, Serra, Bentivolia and Merkati.
 These waves of Stradioti and refugees resulted in an island population of mixed classes of soldiers and refugees.
 By 1621, the settlement of people from certain areas was so dense in certain areas of Zakynthos town that the neighbourhood was named after them like Maniatika given the high proportion of people from Mani.

-Stradioti continued to be employed by Venice as capelatti (rural gendarmes) in the Terra Firma well into the 17th century.
+Stradioti continued to be employed by Venice as rural gendarmes in the Terra Firma well into the 17th century.
 Stradioti companies also continued to be garrisoned in some of the towns of Cephalonia, Corfu and Zakynthos.
 In Zakynthos, a slightly different company of Stradioti from those guarding Zakynthos town were given the responsibility to guard the coast from the frequent pirate raids.
 They were considered the better fighters with the best horses on the island.
 They generally kept watch from watchtowers (which are still found on the island) during summer when pirate raids were more numerous and organised themselves using fire or smoke signals to gather fellow Stradioti and defend the island against a raiding party.

 Stradioti continued their service into the 18th century but over time they virtually became a hereditary caste.
 Some of the Stradioti or their descendants became members of the Ionian nobility while others took to farming.

 Zakynthos in the Second Ottoman–Venetian War

 The Second Ottoman–Venetian War (1499–1503) saw the Ottoman Turks, under the command of admiral Kemal Reis, make substantial gains against Venice.
-In July 1499, the Ottoman fleet under Kemal Reis and the army under Mustafa Pasha laid siege to the strategically important Venetian outpost of Nafpaktos (Lepanto).
+In 1499, the Ottoman fleet under Kemal Reis and the army under Mustafa Pasha laid siege to the strategically important Venetian outpost of Nafpaktos.